andiwirz/com.mova-dreame.mower/README.md

 > **Note:** Settings that are read from the mower (Frost Protection, Rain Protection, Do Not Disturb, Low Speed at Night, Lighting time window, Edge Mowing, Obstacle Avoidance) are refreshed on startup and every ~5 minutes during normal operation.
 Changes made in the manufacturer app will appear in Homey within that window.

+## Requirements

+- **Homey Pro (2023)** or newer — the app requires Homey firmware `≥ 12.0.0`
+- An active MOVA or Dreame account with at least one linked mower
+- Internet access (the integration communicates via the official cloud API)

 ## Pairing

 Open the Homey app, add a new device and select MOVA or Dreame as brand and your region.
 Enter the same email address and password you use in the official MOVA or Dreame smartphone app.
 The integration will discover all mowers linked to your account.